bmindur/d3df_digitzer_soft/Python/README.md

   - Statistical pulse diagrams (mean, std, envelope)
   - Pulse timing analysis with annotated rise/fall/width (in ns)
   - **Zoomed-in pulse timing plots** with all timing markers
+  - **Timing vs HV plots** - Plot rise/fall/width time as function of PMT HV grouped by source and scintillator
 - All plots use nanoseconds (ns) for time axis.

 ## Directory Structure